Hydrangeas are easy-to-grow, beautiful, hardy garden shrubs that add color and texture to your landscape.

 Can You Keep Hydrangeas in Pots Over Winter?

-When keeping hydrangeas in pots for the winter, don’t prune back the stems and leaves.
+When keeping hydrangeas in pots for the winter, don’t cut back the stem and leaves.
 Just let them stand.
 This will help the plant develop hardiness.
 When spring arrives, prune back any dead wood.

 Pay close attention to the type of plant you have.
 If it is a variety that only blooms on old wood, don’t prune harshly.
 If it is a variety that blooms on new growth, you do not need to be quite so careful.